furniture-sale.png

 The good news is that nobody has to sit on old devices.
 Companies have several options for getting rid of unused IT hardware, with different advantages and disadvantages.

-- Remarketing: The most economically and ecologically sensible option.
-Functioning appliances can be brought back into circulation via professional partners, with potential revenue and a positive sustainability effect.
+The most economically and ecologically sensible option.
+Functional devices can be put back into circulation via professional partners, generating potential revenue and a positive sustainability effect.

-- Donations: This is also possible, for example to educational institutions or charitable organizations.
-However, the organizational effort is higher, especially due to data protection requirements and verification obligations.
+This is also possible, for example at educational institutions or non-profit organizations.
+However, the organizational effort involved is greater, particularly due to data protection requirements and documentation obligations.

-- Recycling: For old, defective or irreparable appliances, the only option is professional recycling.
-Important: Environmental standards and recycling specifications must be observed here.
+The only option for contaminated sites, defective, or irreparable equipment is professional recycling.
+Important: Environmental standards and recycling requirements must be observed here.

-- Disposal: If there is no further sensible use, the only option is disposal.
-Not permitted under any circumstances: disposal with household waste.
-This is prohibited by law and can result in fines.
+If there is no longer any sensible reuse, disposal is the only option.
+Under no circumstances is disposal in household waste permitted.
+This is prohibited by law and may result in fines.

 Regardless of whether a device is passed on or recycled, the complete deletion of all data is essential to ensure that sensitive information does not fall into the wrong hands.